wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 After the log entries are processed, the background thread removes the entries, and the epoch has been successfully committed.
-Furthermore, if a pending write operation conflicts with an outstanding epoch commit, libnvmmio will prioritize the epoch commit (to avoid race condition) by eagerly committing the log entry first, deleting it, only after which the new log entry is generated.
+Furthermore, if a pending write operation conflicts with an outstanding epoch commit, libnvmmio will prioritize the epoch commit (to avoid race condition) by eagerly committing the log entry first and deleting it, only after which the new log entry is generated.

+To quickly adapt to the request pattern and select the optimal logging scheme, libnvmmio monitors the number of reads and writes in the per-file metadata and selects the logging scheme for the next epoch when the current epoch ends.
+The paper suggests that if the percentage of writes exceeds an empirical ratio of 40%, then the logging scheme for the next epoch will be redo logging.
+Otherwise it will be undo logging.